MaggieAppleton/the-grist-mill/Planning/grist_mill_spec.md

 # The Grist Mill - Product Specification

-Updated: August 15th, 2025 at 8:30am
+Updated: August 17th, 2025 at 3:24pm

 ## Overview

 A personal web-based dashboard that aggregates and summarizes content from various sources using AI.
-Initially focused on Discord server summaries, designed to be extensible for future content sources like Bluesky, Hacker News, Reddit, etc. Built for single-user local/personal hosting.
+Initially focused on Hacker News with AI-driven filtering, designed to be extensible for future content sources like Discord, Bluesky, Reddit, etc. Built for single-user local/personal hosting.

 ## User Story